sagemath/trac_to_gh/Issue 5818.md

 # Issue 5818: Make it possible to pass a CPU parameter to MPIR (useful for builds in KVM)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5818

 Original creator: mabshoff